ruhnzz/Javascript_fundamentals/README.md

 It is commonly used to give default values.

+* Just like ||, the && operator also does NOT return true/false always.
+It returns actual values.

+How && works:

+It returns:

+The first falsy value it finds

+If all values are truthy → it returns the last value

+Think of it like this:

+|| → returns first truthy
+&& → returns first falsy

+Now let’s see examples.

+Example 1:

+"Rohan" && "Ram"

+Step 1: "Rohan" is truthy → continue
+Step 2: "Ram" is also truthy → no falsy found

+Result → "Ram" (last value)

+So:

+let val = "Rohan" && "Ram";
+console.log(val); // "Ram"

+Example 2:

+0 && "Hello"

+Step 1: 0 is falsy
+Stop immediately.

+Result → 0

+Example 3:

+true && 100

+true is truthy → continue
+100 is truthy

+Result → 100

+Example 4:

+false && 100

+false is falsy
+Stop.

+Result → false

+Practical Use Case

+Conditional execution

+Instead of:

+if (isLoggedIn) {
+showDashboard();
+}

+We write:

+isLoggedIn && showDashboard();

+If isLoggedIn is true → function runs
+If false → it stops immediately

+With objects

+let user = { name: "Rohan" };

+let result = user && user.name;

+If user exists → result = "Rohan"
+If user is null → result = null (no error)

+Important Comparison

+|| → gives default value
+&& → allows execution only if left side is truthy

+Quick Comparison Table

+A || B
+→ If A is truthy → return A
+→ Else → return B

+A && B
+→ If A is falsy → return A
+→ Else → return B

+Simple Trick to Remember

+|| is like: "If not A, then B"
+&& is like: "Only if A, then B"

+Very important interview pattern:

+let name = userName || "Guest";
+let data = isValid && fetchData();

 * 4. Conditional (Ternary) as Control Flow

 let result = age >= 18 ?
 "Adult" : "Minor";